A study of cut-elimination for a non-labelled cyclic proof system for propositional dynamic logics: Failure of cut-elimination in and

 By \cref{prop:failure-of-cut-elimination-GTPDL}, we have the following theorem. \begin{theorem}[Failure of cut-elimination in \GTPDL\ and \CGTPDL] The following statements hold: \begin{enumerate} \item There exists a sequent not cut-free provable in \GTPDL\ but cut-free provable in \CGTPDL. \begin{enumerate} \item Moreover, there exists a sequent not Fischer-Ladner-cut provable in \GTPDL\ but cut-free provable in \CGTPDL. \end{enumerate} \item There exists a sequent such that it is provable in both \GTPDL\ and \CGTPDL, but is cut-free provable in neither. \end{enumerate} \end{theorem}

-We are unsure whether there exists a sequent cut-free provable in \GTPDL\ but not in \CGTPDL.
-We conjecture that such a sequent does not exist.

-However, if such a sequent exists, then some backwards modal operators must occur in the sequent because we have the cut-elimination theorem for the fragment of \CGTPDL\ obtained by removing backwards modal operators.
+We do not find a sequent cut-free provable in \GTPDL\ but not in \CGTPDL.
+If such a sequent exists, then some backwards modal operators must occur in the sequent because we have the cut-elimination theorem for the fragment of \CGTPDL\ obtained by removing backwards modal operators.
 We prove this theorem in the next section.